Mohamed-94/Super-Calculator_Cpp_CommandLine/README.md

 he will use Addition Operation[+]

-and then he enter a long string in the operator field like that
+and then he will enter a long string in the operator field like this:

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++